-CDC Says Costco Chicken Salad Linked to E. coli Outbreak
+Costco Chicken Salad With E. coli Recalled

 The U.S. Centers for Disease Control (CDC) recently announced that 19 people have contracted a potentially deadly E. coli infection after consuming rotisserie chicken salad sold by wholesale retailer, Costco.

 Food poisoning from certain strains of E. coli bacteria, such as the strain discovered in the Costco chicken salad, can cause kidney failure, permanent organ damage, and death.

 Infections related to the contaminated salad have been reported in seven states, including Utah and California.
 To date, five infected people have been hospitalized, two of whom were diagnosed with hemolytic uremic syndrome (HUS), a form of kidney failure that can cause permanent organ damage.